Open input period for the 2019 APrIGF Vladivostok Synthesis Document

 What are the impacts of the massive growth of online platform and e-commerce to the traditional businesses especially in the Asia Pacific countries?
 What is the cost of digital economy and the security issues?

-¶ 24 Leave a comment on paragraph 24 4 How shall we address the legal issues including consumer protection, intellectual property rights, data protection, and social responsibilities of Internet industry?
+How shall we address the legal issues including consumer protection, intellectual property rights, data protection, and social responsibilities of Internet industry?
 How can we empower underserved communities and regional in this digital boom?

 - WS23.
 Big tech everywhere: Is this the future of the Internet?